John-TIG/challenges/c002_vehicle_routing/README.md

     * Demand = 25 + 30 = 55
     * Distance = 10 + 15 + 20 = 45
 * Total Distance = 80 + 45 = 125

+## Our Challenge
+In TIG the baseline route by using a greedy algorithm to iteratively selecting the closest unvisited node (returning to depot when necessary) until all drop-offs are made.
+Please see the challenge code for a precise specification.